 October 8: Mike Bissell and Deacon Craig Foster (and others) will share practical approaches to living into sustainable practices.
 Come join us and get the goodie bag available for all!

 October 15: “I’ve always wondered...”
 This is another opportunity to think and discuss with others those burning questions we have.

 October 22: “The Chosen”: The Calling of the Disciples, part 1.
 According to Netflix, where this film series has met with popular response, “this fresh take on the Gospels follows Jesus as he gathers his disciples, heals the needy and sacrifices himself for the sake of humanity."
 We will watch part of this film and discuss how the calling of Jesus to follow him affects us all and the world in which we live.

 October 29: “The Chosen”: The Calling of the Disciples, part 2.

 St. Alban's Book Club meets on the 2nd Monday of the month.
 We end our discussion of every book with the question, “Where is God/Jesus in this book?”
 This question asks attendees to consider aspects of books to reflect on the presence of God in what was read as well as connect God’s presence in our own lives.
 Look for information in the Red Door for scheduling and hosting information.
 All are welcome.

-For more information, please contact Laura Piazza.
+For more information about the Ministry of Faith Formation, please contact Laura Piazza.